 - Pass the Parcel

 Food plays an important part in every party and having the perfect dinner for your guests is important.
 When planning your party there’s so much to consider with regards to ingredients, cooking times and guests preferences.
-However, for one-off parties, especially smaller or private parties, small snacks such as veggie burgers, burgers, sandwiches, pasta, rice, cheese and crackers, fruit and veggies, dips, are a great alternative.
+However, for one-off parties, especially smaller or private parties, small snacks such as veggie burgers, burgers, sandwiches, pasta, rice, cheese and crackers, fruit and veggies, and dips, are a great alternative.
 On the other hand, if you are planning a themed birthday, having a menu that matches the theme will take your party to the next level.

 Speeches, you either love them or you hate them.
 Having a designated time slot for speeches doesn’t work for every party so it’s important to consider your guestlist and what you want the tone of the evening to be.
-Having speeches at a party tend to make the event slightly more formal and therefore are not always the best option for a kids birthday party.
+Having speeches at a party tends to make the event slightly more formal and therefore is not always the best option for a kid’s birthday party.
 However, if you’re celebrating a milestone such as an 18th, 21st, 30th, 40th, 70th or 100th birthday speeches are a great way to commemorate a birthday milestone and share the love for the birthday girl or boy.

-Depending on the age of your guests, it can be easier to pull off a disco party or a classic themed party.
+Depending on the age of your guests, it can be easier to pull off a disco party or a classic-themed party.
 If you’re planning a birthday party for younger kids, they tend to love to dance.
 Some of the favourite dance party anthems over the past few years include Shake It Off by Taylor Swift, Girls Just Wanna Have Fun by Cyndi Lauper, Only Girl (In the World) by Rihanna and many more.
 Whether you’re hiring a DJ or planning a party playlist yourself, it’s important to go for a genre of music that your guestlist will love and know as well as catering to the theme of the party if you have one, it’s also easier now more than ever on how to plan the perfect playlist for your party as you can use Bluetooth, AUX or Spotify to play all the tunes throughout the entire party!